Loading Now

 Anilao Life: Simple and Focused on Diving

 Anilao is a laid-back place.
 Don’t expect bustling city life here.
 It’s all about the diving!
 You’ll find a variety of resorts, mostly dive-focused, lining the main coastal road.
-From general dive resorts to homestays and even tech diving centers, there’s something for every diver.
+From general dive resorts to homestays and even tech diving centres, there’s something for every diver.

 Diving Anilao: Macro Madness!

 Some of the top dive sites include Twin Rocks, Mainit Muck (Secret Bay), Kirby’s, Basura, and Bethlehem.
 As an underwater photography enthusiast, you’ll be in heaven!
-Personally, I loved Secret Bay.
+I loved Secret Bay.
 With a good current, it’s perfect for drift muck diving, where you can spot all sorts of fascinating critters.
 Dive sites are generally a short 10-15 minute boat ride away, unless you’re doing a shore muck dive.

 (Note: I did not own an underwater camera, so sadly, no underwater photos!
 You’ll have to settle for scenic landscapes from my trip.)